petazeta/youronlineshop/README.md

 ## :ghost: Support

-It works at Node v.16 and mongodb v.4.
+It works on Node v.16 and mongodb v.4.
 We can no guarantee it would work on a different version.

 For any issues please write to: melchorherrera@gmail.com.
 We will gladly appreciate any bug report.